 Motor carrier obligations don’t stop at who can drive a commercial vehicle.
 Federal regulations have many requirements for vehicles themselves.
 Every vehicle operated by a motor carrier like a bus company must be in working order to be on the road.
 Federal law requires that all motor carriers must systematically inspect and repair their vehicles.
 Specific to buses, pushout windows, emergency doors, and emergency door marking lights have to be checked every 90 days.
 Furthermore, maintenance records have to be kept to show that regulations are being followed.
 Vehicles must have individual records with due dates for maintenance, records of inspections and repairs, and records of tests conducted on pushout windows and emergency exits.
 These requirements apply to all buses except those owned by private, non-business passenger carriers.

 So far, this article has discussed only the regulations that apply to vehicles traveling in interstate commerce.
 However, Arizona has its own regulations on commercial vehicles, including buses, travelling within the state.

 Arizona, like many states, has adopted many federal regulations on commercial vehicles and chooses to enforce those regulations at the state level.
+Phoenix’s local bus system is the Valley Metro Bus System.
 Arizona’s definition of a commercial vehicle is strikingly similar to the federal definition, with a few key differences.
 Arizona defines a commercial vehicle as follows: